-Many don’t realize that HSA & FSA funds can be used to pay for virtually any type of medical service, as long as it pertains to the treatment or prevention of a specific health condition.
+FSA and HSA funds can pay for virtually any type of medical service.
+The service needs to pertain to the treatment or prevention of a specific health condition.

-Massage therapy can be a qualified medical expense as long as a health care professional or physician recommends it with a written prescription.
+For example, massage therapy can be a qualified medical expense if recommended by a health care professional with a prescription.

 Let them know that you would like to use some of your FSA or HSA funds toward massage for treatment or prevention of your condition.